All You Need to Know About TPU for 3D Printing

-So-called thermoplastic polyurethane (TPU) is a type of elastomer that is characterised by its high flexibility and durability in processing, combining the properties of thermoplastics and elastomers.
+Thermoplastic polyurethane (TPU) is an elastomer (synthetic plastic) that is characterized by its high flexibility and resistance during further processing and combines the properties of thermoplastics and elastomers.
 It can withstand much higher compressive and tensile forces than other common materials such as PLA and ABS.
-The reason for the variation in its softness and hardness is due to the presence of alternate sequences of hard and soft segments, that is, by varying the proportion of these segments, the hardness and flexibility of the material also changes.
+The reason for the variation in its softness and hardness is due to its chemical composition: Depending on the proportion of hard and soft segments, the hardness and flexibility of the material also changes.
 A lower filling quantity can also result in a more flexible 3D-printed part.
-This affects the transparency of the final parts, the softness to the touch, or the adhesion of the parts.
-In general we can say that TPU is a very varied polymer that provides a very interesting set of characteristics to the parts.
-In addition, this represents an opportunity for 3D printing of flexible models.
-But what should we consider when using TPU?
+This affects the transparency of the final parts, the softness to the touch or the adhesion of the parts.
+TPU is a very versatile polymer that imparts a very multi-layered set of properties to parts.
+TPU also offers greater resistance to all greases and oils.
+But what to consider when using TPU?

-When printing parts with TPU, using FDM, we suggest applying a thin layer of glue to the print bed, which will facilitate the adhesion of the material.
-It is also recommended that the extrusion nozzle should reach a temperature between 210 ºC and 235 ºC to melt the filament (although it will depend on the manufacturer).
-These are general tips, however, the success of the TPU will be based on the configuration of each 3D printer and proper calibration; therefore, it is recommended to perform small tests with this material before starting more complex prints.
+When printing parts with TPU using an FDM printer, we recommend applying a thin layer of adhesive to the print bed, which helps the material to stick.
+Also, the extrusion nozzle should reach a temperature between 210 °C and 235 °C to properly melt the filament (although this depends on the manufacturer).
+However, these are only general tips.
+The success of printing with TPU depends on the configuration of each 3D printer and proper calibration.
+Therefore, it is recommended to perform small tests with this material before starting more complex prints.
 It is important to note that the extrusion system must be able to process flexible and compressible materials at a constant temperature of 250 °C.

-Have you ever used TPU in 3D printing?
-Let us know in a comment below or on our Facebook and Twitter pages!
-Sign up for our free weekly Newsletter, all the latest news in 3D printing straight to your inbox!
+Do you use TPU?
+Let us know in a comment below or on our LinkedIn, Facebook, and Twitter pages!
+Don’t forget to sign up for our free weekly Newsletter here, the latest 3D printing news straight to your inbox!
 You can also find all our videos on our YouTube channel.